fattylewis/assetto_corsa_competizione_server/README.md

-This builds a self-contained ACC server.
-Everything required to run the server is included in this server (provided you build it with the server.)
+This builds an ACC server.
+All you need to do to use this is point the container to where you have the ACC dedicated server binary.